 Keep in mind that it’s also possible to eat poorly while engaging in macro counting because it permits all foods as long as the item fits into set macronutrient ranges.

-Those using macro counting should aim — depending on their goals — to follow a whole-foods diet rich in fresh produce, healthy fats, complex carbs and protein sources.
+Those using macro counting should aim — depending on their goals — to follow a nutritious, well-rounded diet rich in fresh produce, healthy fats, complex carbs, and protein sources.

 When first counting macros, it’s easy to feel overwhelmed.